2022 CONCACAF W Championship final

-The 2022 CONCACAF W Championship Final was an association football match between Canada and the United States that took place on July 18, 2022.
+The 2022 CONCACAF W Championship Final was an association football match between Canada and the United States that took place on 18 July 2022.
 The match determined the winner of the 2022 CONCACAF W Championship at Estadio BBVA in Guadalupe, Mexico.
 It was the 11th final of the CONCACAF W Championship, a quadrennial tournament that consists of the women's national teams from CONCACAF to determine the best women's football country in North America, Central America, and the Caribbean.

 Both countries had already qualified for the 2023 FIFA Women's World Cup.
-The winner qualified for the 2024 Summer Olympics and the 2024 CONCACAF W Gold Cup, whereas the runner-up will play the third-placed team in a single-leg play-off for both tournaments.
+However, the winner qualified directly for the 2024 Summer Olympics and the 2024 CONCACAF W Gold Cup, whereas the runner-up will play the third-placed team in a two-leg play-off for both tournaments as the seeded team (home team in second leg).

 Background

 The final was the 34th meeting between the two countries, with the United States leading the all-time series against Canada 27–6–1.
 However, the United States' lone loss to Canada came from the most recent result, a 1–0 loss in the semi-finals of the 2020 Summer Olympics.
 The United States is also the most historically successful team in the CONCACAF W Championship, since they won 8 of the 10 previous championships, with Canada obtaining the other two.